gravitational/teleport/rfd/0109-opsgenie-plugin.md

 }
 ```

-When the access request has been approved or denied the alert created in Opsgenie will have a note added to it using the ‘Add note to alert’ endpoint.
-Then the alert will be closed using the ‘Close alert’ endpoint.
+On every review of the access request the alert created in Opsgenie will have a note added to it using the ‘Add note to alert’ endpoint.
+Then the alert will be closed using the ‘Close alert’ endpoint once the alert has either been approved or denied.

 ```
 <Reviewer> reviewed the request at <someTime>.